International Banana Museum

-The International Banana Museum is a museum located in Mecca, California, dedicated to the banana.
-The one-room museum contains more than 20,000 items related to bananas.
+The International Banana Museum was a museum located in Mecca, California, dedicated to the banana.
+The one-room museum contained more than 20,000 items related to bananas.
 In 1999, the museum set a Guinness World Record as the largest museum devoted to a single fruit.
+Due to the COVID-19 pandemic, the museum stated it would close.
+As of August 2023, it remained closed.

 History

-The museum was conceived by Ken Bannister, who founded it in 1976.
-In 1972, Bannister was a president of a photographic equipment manufacturing company, and at a manufacturers' conference, he handed out thousands of Chiquita banana stickers.
+In 1972, Kenneth Bannister was a president of a photographic equipment manufacturing company, and at a manufacturers' conference, he handed out thousands of Chiquita banana stickers.
 His joke was that since the banana was shaped like a smile, it might encourage people to do so.

 Encouraged by the positive response, Bannister created the International Banana Club and was designated as the "Top Banana".
 He started receiving banana-related items in the mail, but began to run out of room for all of them.
-The International Banana Club and Museum subsequently began to operate in Altadena in a rented building.
+He founded the museum in 1976.

-The Banana Club would eventually grow to 35,000 members in 17 different countries.
+The International Banana Club and Museum operated in Altadena in a rented building.
+The Banana Club grew to 35,000 members in 17 countries.
 Donating a banana-related item to the museum would enable one to join the Banana Club, with a nickname and ability to earn "banana merit points", and obtain a degree in "Bananistry".
 President Ronald Reagan was a member of the club.

 In 2005, Bannister relocated the museum to a rent-free city-owned space in Hesperia.
 However, in 2010, the Hesperia Recreation and Park District wanted the museum to move out to make room for a new exhibit.
 Bannister placed the entire collection on eBay for $45,000.
-Eventually he had to lower the price to $7,500.
-In 2010, Fred Garbutt bought the collection for an undisclosed amount, moving it to Mecca and becoming the new curator; it was reported that Bannister had agreed to a purchase price below $7,500.
+He lowered the price to $7,500 and in 2010, Fred Garbutt bought the collection for an undisclosed amount, moving it to Mecca, California, and becoming the new curator.
+It was reported that Bannister had agreed to a purchase price below $7,500.